 In the current year additional funding is needed in order to provide the internal and external capacity to progress the various work streams related to the devolution agenda, including work relating to the Health and Social Care Commission and public service integration.
-The report at Item 8 on this agenda 'Draft Budget 2016/17 and Transport Levies' seeks Leadership Board agreement to a budget of up to £0500 be stablished for this purpose, with any release of the funding for specific proposals to be agreed under the delegated decision making process, with further details to be reported in the January Budget Report.
+The NECA Leadership Board agreed a report on 17 November - 'Draft Budget 2016/17 and Transport Levies' which proposed a budget planto 155m be established for this purpose, with any release of the funding for specific proposals to be agreed under the delegated decision making process, with further details to be reported in the January Budget Report.
 The Chief Finance Officer is identifying funding sources for this expenditure including short term use of reserves; additional interest on cash flow; use of additional devolution funding next year; and virement / use of any other budget savings.

-The Devolution agreement will bring considerable additional resources from 2016/17 onwards and the use of these resources will be determined by the Leadership Board following consultation.
+6.2 The Devolution agreement will bring considerable additional resources from 2016/17 onwards and the use of these resources will be determined by the Leadership Board following consultation.